 Protecting your CDL and your financial future

 The Texas Department of Transportation estimates that every 20 minutes, someone in Texas is injured or killed in a car accident involving alcohol.
 Driving while intoxicated (DWI) is a serious offense with stiff penalties.
 For those Texas drivers with a commercial driver’s license (CDL), the consequence of a DWI is even harsher as it can affect your ability to earn a living.
-The experienced Texas DWI attorneys at the Law Office of Kyle Whitaker located in Fort Worth and Southlake Texas understand your rights in these situations and advocate on your behalf for the best possible solution.
+The experienced Fort Worth DWI lawyers at the Law Office of Kyle Whitaker located in Fort Worth and Southlake Texas understand your rights in these situations and advocate on your behalf for the best possible solution.

 Commercial driver’s license (CDL)